shinshila-dev/Simple-Countdown-Timer/README.md

 ## Simple Countdown Timer

-**Simple Countdown Timer** is a sleek WPF app for managing countdown timers.
+**Simple Countdown Timer** is a WPF app for managing countdown timers.
 It stays on top of other windows and plays a sound when the timer ends.
 With its intuitive interface, you can effortlessly add, edit, and remove timers.

 ### Features
 - **Manage Timers**: Add, edit, and delete timers with ease.